nielsenjared/nielsenjared.github.io/content/blog/patterrn-recognition/index.md

     * actual numbers, which could be replaced with variables.

+TODO Karl Beecher in _Computational Thinking_:

+* Patterns among a sequence of instructions can be generalised into loops

+* Patterns among separate groups of instructions can be generalised into subroutines

+* Patterns among conditionals or equations can be generalised into rules

 TODO

-* Learn patterns

-* Learn anti-patterns
+According to Barbara Oakley in _A Mind for Numbers_:

-> Half of mastering mathematics is simply recognizing the type of problem-solving pattern that applies to each problem. -Barbara Oakley
+> Half of mastering mathematics is simply recognizing the type of problem-solving pattern that applies to each problem.

 The same can be said of programming.